Shogun Showdown on Steam - User reviews, Price & Information

 Shogun Showdown is a turn-based combat game with rogue-like and deck-building elements.
 Position yourself and attack at the right time, upgrade your tiles and combo them to get ready to face the Shogun!

-Shogun Showdown is a replay value, strategy rpg and turn-based game developed by Roboatino and published by Goblinz Publishing and Gamera Games.
+Shogun Showdown is a replay value, strategy rpg and rogue-like game developed by Roboatino and published by Goblinz Publishing and Gamera Games.

 Released on September 05th 2024 is available on Windows, MacOS and Linux in 11 languages: English, French, German, Spanish - Spain, Japanese, Korean, Polish, Portuguese - Brazil, Russian, Simplified Chinese and Traditional Chinese.